SpiritualXTC/andromeda/readme.txt

         \/     \/      \/                    \/     \/     \/     \/

 TODO:
-- Finish the TODO List :)
+- Abstract OpenGL out of the core Library.
+	- All calls related to graphics will need to go through the Graphics API.
+	- Slowly Migrating this across
+	- There should not be a single 'gl...()' OR 'GL_...' anywhere in the core library
 - XML Helper Library (XML is loaded via Boost into a Boost::property_tree)
 	- Implement so it could be JSON friendly as well
 - zLib Support

+- Change ALL header include gates to '#pragma once' rather than the old style gates (In Progress...
+Thanks VS2013... >.<)

+- Define Forward Declaration style, so forward declarations are obvious.
+- Resource Management needs to be completely overhauled, current implementation is flawed

+Library:
-- Break the mega-library up into chunks:
-	AndromedaCore			: Platform Agnostic
+- Break the mega-library up into chunks / Move Project over to CMake AndromedaCore			: Platform Agnostic
 	AndomredaSDL			: SDL "Platform" Implementation (HAHA - Ezy Mode) AndromedaWindows		: Windows Functionality